langx/website/src/routes/(blog-article)/unveiling-our-usage-of-plausible-community-edition/+page.md

 At LangX, we’re proud to use Plausible Community Edition to power our analytics.
 Our commitment to transparency, privacy, and open-source principles is at the heart of everything we do.
 You can explore our insights and see Plausible CE in action by visiting our analytics page at [insight.langx.io](https://insight.langx.io).

 "We chose Plausible CE because of its commitment to data privacy and its user-friendly interface," said our CEO recently.
-According to a study by [Research Organization], Plausible CE offers robust analytics capabilities while prioritizing user privacy.
+Plausible CE offers robust analytics capabilities while prioritizing user privacy.

 <Image fullBleed src="/images/posts/unveiling-our-usage-of-plausible-community-edition-2.png" alt="Image depicting analytics dashboard in use" />